ssbaxys/create-warnautics/README.md

 # License

-Create Warnautics is distributed under the MIT License.
+Create Warnautics is distributed under the GPLv3 License.